This Adventure Time dice bag rides in my gaming bag every day, just in case. What’s inside?

 - Clues (bottom row)

-I don’t find every Story Cubes set to be perfect for improv GMing — Actions, for example, doesn’t really meet my needs (but it might meet yours; YMMV, and all that).
+I don’t find every Story Cubes set to be perfect for improv GMing — Actions (paid link), for example, doesn’t really meet my needs (but it might meet yours; YMMV, and all that).
 There are also newer sets I haven’t considered, but I worry that having too many dice in this bag would dilute some of its potency; this amount is a good fit for me.

 What I love about Story Cubes